kschuljak/Dice/README.md

+# Dice
-# Dice - Java Console App for simulating dice rolls and coin flips
+## a Java Console App for simulating dice rolls and coin flips
 -----